-Use this page to optionally change the folder where RMAD will unpack the selected backup.
+This dialog is use with Backup for Comparison to optionally change the folder where RMAD will unpack the selected backups.

 Path to store unpacked backups.
 Displays the path to the folder currently used to keep unpacked backups.
 Each unpacked backup will be saved in a separate subfolder of that folder.
 To leave that path unchanged, click Next.
 To specify other path, type the path to a new folder or click Browse to select it.
 When finished, click Next.